CardiacAtlasProject/CAPServer2.0/README.md

 $ vagrant up
 ```

-You will have two virtual machines: `web` and `db`.
-To go to each vm:
+Your VM is setup.
+To go to the vm do:
 ```
-$ vagrant ssh web
-$ vagrant ssh db
+$ vagrant ssh
 ```

 Read [Vagrant documentation](https://www.vagrantup.com/docs/) for more details and commands.

-Install MySQL server manually: read README.md
+## Install MySQL server

+This should be done manually.
+See dbase/README.md.

 Both `xpacs` and `dbase` folders are shared to the corresponding VMs.
-You can modify the source codes using Spring IDE natively, then run the web service from the `web` vm.
+You can modify the source codes using Spring IDE natively, then run the web service from the vm.
 The port forwarding, and all other configurations, are written in `Vagrantfile` file.

 Starting up the service:
 ```
-$ vagrant ssh web
+$ vagrant ssh
 [vagrant@localhost ~]$ cd xpacs
 [vagrant@localhost xpacs]$ mvn spring-boot:run
 ```